The waters around the UK and the rest of the world provide much of the energy resources we use to power our transport, heat and electricity.

 The noise on board these platforms can be deafening, so ear protection needs to be worn, particularly when you are outside, although the noise inside from engines and things can also be quite loud.

 If working offshore seems like your dream job, you’ll first need to wait till you’re 18 to work on the platform due to regulations.

 You can look into apprenticeships and other training or courses to get the required qualifications offshore workers need, and of course STEM subjects are extremely valuable in any energy related field.

-Watch the videos to see more of what offshore life is like from the people already there…
+Watch the videos below to see more of what offshore life is like from the people already there…